DATAMATH CALCULATOR MUSEUM

-The disassembled TI-Nspire+ makes use of one Infinion HYB18L256160 SDRAM with 16M*16 size compared with 8M*16 SDRAM located in the PLT-SHH1 prototype.
+The disassembled TI-Nspire+ makes use of one Infinion HYB18L256160 SDRAM with 16M*16 bits size compared with 8M*16 bits SDRAM located in the PLT-SHH1 prototype.

 Please notice that all three memory chips are almost identical with the parts located in the released TI-Nspire CAS with the April 2007 manufacturing date.
 The only difference is the supply voltage, it was lowered from 3.3 volts to 1.8 volts.

 Display: The TI-Nspire

 resolution of 240 * 320 pixels, a huge improvement over the TI-89 Titanium with

 100 * 160 pixels or the Voyage 200 with 128 * 240 pixels.
 The large 16-level

 grey-scale display includes a novel split screen capability with up to 4 views.

 The driver circuit of the LC-Display is compromised of 2 column driver and one row driver manufactured by Novatek, Taiwan.
 We located a NT7702H row driver as bare chip mounted on a flexible piece of circuit board attached between the display and a PCB and two unknown column drivers.

 Serial Number: 39C10E26